ARWNI2S/TheCorporateWars/design-docs/game-basics/interstellar-community/law-and-government/established-institutions.md

 ---
 description: >-
-  Regulatory and economic organizations governing corporate and political affairs.
+  Regulatory and economic organizations governing corporate and polítical affairs.
 ---

 # Established Institutions

-Established Institutions are the regulatory, economic, and political organizations that operate across the galaxy, providing structure and stability to Interstellar Community.
+Established Institutions are the regulatory, economic, and polítical organizations that operate across the galaxy, providing structure and stability to Interstellar Community.
 While major powers and governments control vast territories, these organizations function transversally — regulating commercial activity, ensuring interstellar security, and managing relations between civilizations, corporations, and autonomous entities.

 Some of these institutions have emerged from agreements between multiple governments, establishing rules for trade, exploration, and military intervention in disputed zones.
 Others operate under corporate mandates, regulating contracts, arbitrations, and industrial standards to guarantee interoperability within the galactic economy.
 Their level of authority varies by region, and in some cases, they are little more than symbolic entities with no real ability to enforce their regulations.